In compliance with Wichita Falls Area Community Foundation’s Articles of Incorporation and Bylaws, grants are awarded

 - for such charitable, benevolent, civic, moral, religious, environmental, and educational uses and proposes that will most effectively assist, encourage, and promote the well-being of mankind whether supported wholly or in part by private donations or by taxation.

 - at the discretion of the WFACF Board of Directors to assist, encourage and promote the well being of mankind, regardless of race, creed, national origin or gender.

 Listed below are the different fund types from which WFACF awards one-time, occasional, or multi-year grants.

-Unrestricted: Grants are awarded twice per year from income of unrestricted funds and from the spending rate of the WFACF Unrestricted Grants Endowment.
-There are two unrestricted grants cycles per year, February and September.
+Unrestricted: Grants are awarded once per year from income of unrestricted funds and from the spending rate of the WFACF Unrestricted Grants Endowment.
+There is one unrestricted grant cycle per year, see Unrestricted Grant Cycle Application for deadlines.
 WFACF Grants Committee makes recommendations to be approved by the WFACF Board of Directors.